What is self-care and why does it matter?

 In depth psychotherapy, we embrace a curious, nonjudgmental attitude.
 By gently structured reflection and talking about our own working relationship (the therapeutic alliance) as well as the patterns you notice in your other relationships, we can learn more about how you relate to others and explore opportunities for change (such as ways to communicate more effectively, set boundaries, identify and express your needs, ways to care for yourself, recognize green or red flags in potential friends or partners, etc.).

-What is In-Home (Mobile) Therapy?
+What is Walk and Talk or In-Home (Mobile) Therapy?

 Do you or your teen feel more comfortable meeting with a therapist in person but outside of an office space, such as inside your own home or your backyard?
 Are you a new parent with an infant at home?
 Are you recovering from a surgery or medical condition that makes it difficult for you to leave home?